 A victim should be able to prove that the defendant breached a duty of care owed to them.
 However, keep in mind that establishing a breach of duty is face-specific and dependent.
 For instance, if an accident is caused by an uncleaned spill, the victim could show that a customer had alerted the entity or business about the spill but nothing was done for over one hour.

 As a personal injury victim, you have to prove that the breach of duty was the actual and legal cause of the slip and fall-related injuries you suffered.
-A good attorney can help you prove that the defendant is at fault and should be held liable for the accident.
+A good Birmingham slip and fall attorney can help you prove that the defendant is at fault and should be held liable for the accident.

-The lawyers at Mike Bell Accident & Injury Lawyers are professionals and will consider all the successful legal options available and elucidate them.
+The Birmingham slip and fall lawyers at Mike Bell Accident & Injury Lawyers are professionals and will consider all the successful legal options available and elucidate them.